ETAS

-The ETAS Group is a German company which designs tools for the development of embedded systems for the automotive industry and other sectors of the embedded industry.
-ETAS is 100-percent subsidiary of Robert Bosch GmbH.
+ETAS GmbH is a German company which designs tools for the development of embedded systems for the automotive industry and other sectors of the embedded industry.
+ETAS is 100% owned by Robert Bosch GmbH.

+Name

+The company's name was originally an acronym of Engineering Tools, Application and Services, which has more recently been converted as a backronym to Empowering Tomorrow's Automotive Software.

 Business

-ETAS GmbH, founded in 1994, is a one hundred percent subsidiary of Robert Bosch GmbH with international subsidiaries and sales offices in France, the United States, Canada, China, Japan, the United Kingdom, India, Korea, Brazil, Sweden, Italy, and the Russian Federation.
+ETAS GmbH, founded in 1994, is a one hundred percent subsidiary of Robert Bosch GmbH that has international subsidiaries and sales offices in France, the United States, Canada, China, Japan, the United Kingdom, India, Korea, Brazil, Sweden, Italy, and the Russian Federation.
 ETAS GmbH does not publish its own annual report.
-The total number of associates amounted to 1,500 as of June 2021.
+The total number of associates amounted to 2,300 as of October 2023.